rohan74/Glassdoor-Review-Analysis/README.md

 # Glassdoor-Review-Analysis

-- raw zip file contains raw text reviews of employees from different companies scrapped from Glassdoor reviews using python and Selenium.
+- raw zip file contains raw text reviews of employees from different companies scrapped from Glassdoor using python and Selenium.

 - Clean zip file :